humancatfood/so-puzzled/README.md

   - use poisson disc sampling to find organic spots on stage
   - incrementally tolerate more and more overlap between staged pieces until there's a fit

-- fix preview offset while dragging

-- randomize allocation and of holes and noses with 2d noise
+- randomize allocation of holes and noses with 2d noise

-- ~fix repainting pieces.
-Currently noses are cut off when dropping a piece into a slot for the first time~

 - visually acknowledge & point out overlaps